ADAA-404/ADAA-404/README.md

 - Natural Language Processing (NLP) techniques
 - Process automation using AI
 - Image processing using Python
-- Database Management by Extended Language Model (LLM)
+- Database Management by Large Language Model (LLM)

 ## 💬 Available for inquiries at: